Home » Recipes » Summer » Lavender Chamomile Tea Recipe: How to Make it Hot & Iced

 Where to Get Dried Herbs

 The best way to get quality herbs is to grow your own!
-Planting an herbal tea garden is quite easy and the herbs can be dried to preserve them for the entire year.
+Planting an herbal tea garden is quite easy, and you can dry homegrown edible flowers to preserve them for the entire year (learn how to dry chamomile).

 Of course, growing a tea garden isn’t always an option.
 There are a few places to purchase quality dried herbs to make your own tea.

-Many health foods stores sell dried herbs in bulk and you can bag up as much as you’d like and then pay by weight.
+Many health food stores sell dried herbs in bulk, and you can bag up as much as you’d like and then pay by weight.
 Amazon is also an option if stores are limited in your area (here is my favorite chamomile and lavender from Amazon).

 When purchasing herbs for tea, be sure to purchase culinary lavender.
 Lavender is frequently sold for decorative purposes, but it is not intended for ingestion.